naacl-org/naacl-hlt-2015/README-schedule.md

+## Pre-processing

 Generate the schedule in the `Schedule Maker` tab and then download the `accepted.zip` file using the `Download an archive` option.
-Unzip it into this directory: `accepted`.
+Unzip it into this directory: `softconf/accepted-papers`.

+Do the same for the demonstrations and unzip it into the directory: `softconf/accepted-demos`.

-Delete all the PDF files if any were part of the zip file.
+Delete all the PDF files if any were part of the zip files.

-## Important

-The schedule needs to be integrated into the main website by generating the files `schedule.md` and `authorindex.md`.

-This is done by calling `python generate-schedule.py`.
+Put the `order` file that was created by the Softconf schedule maker into the `softconf` directory.

+## Generating the YAML data

+The Python 3 script `generate_schedule_data.py` reads the `softconf` directory and generates a database in YAML format.
+This database should be put in the file `_data/schedule.yaml`, like this:

+    python3 generate_schedule_data.py > _data/schedule.yaml